BitcoinDesign/Guide/guide/how-it-works/ecash/design-best-practices.md

       caption: Advanced mint operations like setting a default mint, updating mint url, and removing a mint.
     - file: cashu-mint-details-default-set-confirmation
       modalImage: cashu-mint-details-default-set-confirmation@2x
-      alt: A success confirmation that the mint has been set as default.
+      alt: A mobile wallet interface showing a success message that confirms the mint has been set as default, explaining that received tokens can now be auto-swapped to this mint.
-      caption: Confirmation when a mint has been set as default.
+      caption: Success message explaining that the default mint will be used for auto-swapping received tokens and as the preferred mint for sending payments.
     - file: cashu-default-applied
       modalImage: cashu-default-applied@2x
       alt: A list of mints with the default mint highlighted by a home icon.